TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

 Thanks to all contributors pushing AGNs toward a new standard in AI.

+**This is the architecture of emergence — not just AI that thinks, but AI that remembers why.**

 > _Updated April 15, 2025 to reflect the latest AGN advancements._